TEDxTUM/TEDx-YTT/README.md

 ## Acknowledgments

-* TEDxWilmington for the idea to built a tracker based on the Youtube Data API[Listen to the Hacking the Red Circle Episode](https://www.stitcher.com/podcast/hacking-the-red-circle/e/56498580)
+* TEDxWilmington for the idea to built a tracker based on the Youtube Data API: [Listen to the Hacking the Red Circle Episode](https://www.stitcher.com/podcast/hacking-the-red-circle/e/56498580)